metacall/core/docs/README.md

   return a * b
 ```

-At low level **METACALL** must always know the types to do the call.
+At Low-level **METACALL** must always know the types to do the call.
 This types can be inferred statically or dynamically and this has implications over the call model.

 In the first example, we can simply call the function without specifying the types.